moyobob/moyobob/doc/project-requirements-and-specification/Project-Requirements-and-Specification.md

 1. Then the other people open Moyobob
 1. And they join the Party

+### [Joining a Group-Opened Party]{.important}

+- As a Group member, I want to join a Party, so that I can eat delivery food with them

+1. Given that I'm a Group member
+2. and the Group has a Group-Opened Party I can join now
+3. When I open Lobby Page
+4. The system shows a list of parties I can join now and Create New Party button
+5. When I click a Party I want to join
+6. The system approves me to join that Party and leads me to Party page

 ### Choosing Restaurant

 - As a Party Leader, I want to gather Restaurant preference of other Users in Party, so that I can confirm what Restaurant to order.